Calm

 • you need to love yourself and you’ll overcome your ‘trouble spots’ and learn to love them

-• you just need to (fill in the blank – work harder, practice acceptance, stop focusing on the negative, etc.) a little more
+• you need to (fill in the blank – work harder, practice acceptance, stop focusing on the negative, etc.) a little more

 If I had a penny for every time a client has told me some version of one of the statements above…

 It seems that this type of advice makes logical sense.
-But the problem is that it treats your body as a thing or object that you can easily change.
-It’s like you’re a sculptor and your body is a lump of clay that’s easily shaped, molded and manipulated.
+But the problem is that it treats your body as a thing or object you can easily change.
+It’s like you’re a sculptor and your body is a lump of clay easily shaped, molded and manipulated.

 The reality is that you’re more than your body.
-Your mind and body can’t be separated and as much as you may try to treat your body as if you can mold it at will, the further down the road of disappointment you’ll find yourself.
+Your mind and body can’t be separated, and as much as you may try to treat your body as if you can mold it at will, the further down the road of disappointment you’ll find yourself.

 What isn’t private is another person’s body.
 You might even have a judgment or two based on your observation.